mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 ## Summary

-Emmet can web developers a lot of time.
+Emmet can save web developers a lot of time.
 Once you learn the basic syntax, it's easy to use.
 Give it a try in your favorite editor!